Native (album)

-Native is the third studio album by American rock band OneRepublic.
+Native is the third studio album by American pop rock band OneRepublic.
 It was released on March 22, 2013 through Mosley Music Group and Interscope Records in Germany and Ireland, March 25 worldwide except North America, and March 26 in North America.
 The album was originally planned to be released at the end of 2012 with the lead single being "Feel Again", which was released on August 27, 2012.
 However, due to the album not being completed at the time, it was pushed back to early 2013.
-"Feel Again" was later branded as a promotional single, and on January 8, 2013, "If I Lose Myself" was released as the lead single for the album.

-The most successful single was the second single "Counting Stars", which peaked at number two on the Billboard Hot 100, becoming their highest-charting hit since "Apologize" also peaked there in 2007.
+The most successful single was the third single "Counting Stars", which peaked at number two on the Billboard Hot 100, becoming their highest-charting hit since "Apologize" also peaked there in 2007.
 It has also become their biggest hit in the United Kingdom—it topped the charts there for two non-consecutive weeks—and has charted within the top ten in nine countries, including top five placements in Australia, Germany, Ireland and New Zealand.
 The album's fourth single, "Something I Need", has since been certified 3× Platinum in Australia and Gold in New Zealand, peaking in the top 5 in both countries.
 Fifth single "Love Runs Out" charted in the top 5 in thirteen countries, including the United Kingdom, whilst the sixth and final single "I Lived" was a minor success.

 The album received positive reviews from critics.
 It charted in the top 20 in eleven countries worldwide.
 It has been certified Platinum in the United States, Australia and the United Kingdom.